 There were seventy descendants of King Ahab who were living in Samaria.
 Jehu wrote a letter and made copies of it and sent them to the rulers of the city, to the elders, and to those who raised and tutored Ahab's children.
 This is what he wrote: "You are the ones who are taking care of the king's descendants.
-You have chariots, horses, and weapons, and you live in are like Zimri!
-You are a murderer just cities that have walls around them.
-So as soon as you receive this letter, choose one of the king's descendants, the one who is the best qualified, and appoint him to be your king.
+You have chariots, horses, and weapons, and you live in soon as you receive this letter, choose one of the king's descendants, the one who is the best qualified, and appoint him to be your king.
 Then prepare to fight to defend him."

 But when they got those letters and read them, they became very afraid.
-They said, "King Joram and King Ahaziah could not resist him; how can we resist him?
+They said, "King Joram and King Ahaziah could not resist him: how can we resist him?